-Provision local volume
+Provision the local volume

 Local volume cannot be created by dynamic provisioning.
-Instead, persistent volumes must be created by the local storage operator.
+Instead, the persistent volume must be created by the local storage operator.
 This provisioner will look for any devices, both filesystem and block volumes, at the path specified in the defined resource.
-Local volume must be statically created as a Persistent Volume Claim (PVC) that can be accessed by the pod.
+Local volume must be statically created as a PVC that can be accessed by the pod.
 After a local volume has been mapped to a PVC, it can be specified inside of a resource.
 For more information, see Provision the local volumes.